History of the Netherlands: Doubts over archaeological divisions

 In the 19th century, Dutch historians believed that the Franks, Frisians, and Saxons had populated and inhabited the Low Countries, but this theory fell out of favour in the 20th century.
 Due to the scarcity of written sources, knowledge of this period depends to a large degree on the interpretation of archaeological data.
 The traditional view of a clear-cut division between Frisians in the north and coast, Franks in the south and Saxons in the east has proven historically problematic.
 Archeological evidence suggests dramatically different models for different regions, with demographic continuity for some parts of the country and depopulation and possible replacement in other parts, notably the coastal areas of Frisia and Holland.

 Emergence of the Dutch language

 The language from which Old Dutch arose is unknown with certainty, but it is thought to be the language spoken by the Salian Franks.
-Even though the Franks are traditionally categorized as Weser–Rhine Germanic, Dutch has a number of Ingvaeonic characteristics and is classified by modern linguists as an Ingvaeonic language.
+Even though the Franks are traditionally categorized as Weser–Rhine Germanic, Dutch has a number of Ingvaeonic characteristics and is classified by some modern linguists as an Ingvaeonic language.
 Dutch also has a number of Old Saxon characteristics.
 There was a close relationship between Old Dutch, Old Saxon, Old English and Old Frisian.
 Because texts written in the language spoken by the Franks are almost non-existent, and Old Dutch texts scarce and fragmentary, not much is known about the development of Old Dutch.
 Old Dutch made the transition to Middle Dutch around 1150.